omicscodeathon/mendel_t1d/README.md

 This project uses publicly available genetic data from the IEU OpenGWAS project.
 The data can be obtained from the OpenGWAS website (https://gwas.mrcieu.ac.uk/) using the dataset IDs indicated in the R script (mr_T1d.Rmd).

 ## Running the Analysis
-* Open the mr_T1d.Rmd file in RStudio.
+* Open the mr_T1d.Rmd file in the scripts folder in RStudio.
 * Knit the file to generate the analysis report (mr_T1d.html).
 * View the report to see the results of the MR analysis.